Darien2805/IS212_SPM/README.md

 # IS212_SPM
 # Getting Started with Our Project

-This project was bootstrapped and created with React , NodeJS, ExpressJS.
+This project was bootstrapped and created with React, NodeJS, and ExpressJS.
-Our database is a relational database and uses SQL.
+Our database is a relational database and uses MySQL.

 ### Prerequisites
-You have to have your MAMP/ WAMP working, SQL server is running.
+You have to have your MAMP/ WAMP working, MySQL server is running.

 ## Database
-You have to run the "raw data sql script" in the /database folder in your SQLWorkbench or in [phpMyAdmin](http://localhost/phpmyadmin/import.php) in order to populate the database.
+You have to run the SPM raw data.sql file in the /database folder in your MySQL Workbench or in [phpMyAdmin](http://localhost/phpmyadmin/import.php) in order to populate the database.

 ## Cloning of Git Repository
-When you clone this Git Repository locally, be sure to install all packages with `npm i` first
+When you clone this Git Repository locally, be sure to install all packages with `npm i` first.

 ## Available Scripts